hortonworks/cloudbreak/docs/gcp_cb_shell.md

 ```
 stack node --ADD --instanceGroup host_group_slave_1 --adjustment 2
 ```
-Other available options:
+Other available option `--withClusterUpScale`.
+Its boolean value indicates the cluster upscale as well after the stack upscale.

-`--withClusterUpScale` indicates cluster upscale after stack upscale or you can upscale the related cluster separately as well:
+You can upscale the related cluster separately as well:
 ```
 cluster node --ADD --hostgroup host_group_slave_1 --adjustment 2
 ```